Cynz300/transit-lines-casestudy/README.md

 # Questions
 Some questions we decided to tackle include but are not limited to:

-    -What are the cities with the most stations?
+    - What are the cities with the most stations?
-    -Of said cities, how long is the shelf life of a station?
+    - Of said cities, how long is the shelf life of a station?
-    -What is the average tracklength for said cities?
+    - What is the average tracklength for said cities?
-    -How prolific are cities at building train stations?
+    - How prolific are cities at building train stations?

 # Caveat
 This dataset is partly historical, and thus is missing a lot of values for certain earlier time periods.
 So, take these evalautions with a grain of salt :)